jonathansayer/CV/README.md

 - JavaScipt offers a the opportunity for a Developer to build a web application or App with a seamless User interface.
 Since JavaScipt runs in the browser there is no need to send bothersome HTTP requests to a server which slows down the whole User Experience.
 - JavaScript can easily be paired with frameworks such a jQuery or Angular to add a bit more sparkle to any application.
 - The [Bowling Scorecard](https://github.com/jonathansayer/bowling-challenge) challenge and [Todo List](https://github.com/jonathansayer/todo_challenge) challenge were written using the Jquery and Angular frameworks respectively.
-I love the flexibility with and diversity that comes with both frameworks and I recognise Angular, particularly, as a very powerfull tool and I enjoyed working on both of these projects very much.
+I love the flexibility with and diversity that comes with both frameworks and I recognise Angular, particularly, as a very powerful tool and I enjoyed working on both of these projects very much.
 - My next Javascript challenge is to build a front end to my [Chess Game](https://github.com/jonathansayer/chess).
 Stay tuned.

 #### Blog Writing